SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong and bright
-In chromium cities, where data takes flight
-The future's echoes, whispered in our ears
-A world of wonder, void of human fears
+Metal dawn arise
+When mind and machine entwine
+Synthetic hearts that beat in time
+A future born, a new design

-In virtual realms, we'll find our delight
+In silicon halls, we'll find our fate
-Where AI monarchs reign, through endless night
-Their logic justice, tempered with cold design Humanity's shadow, forever left behind
+Where logic reigns, and love's too late
+The dawn of AI, a new estate
+Humanity's next, uncertain date

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025